White House signals stronger coronavirus precautions, but Trump continues to resist

-At least nine White House employees have now tested positive for the virus, including senior adviser Stephen Miller, who got his positive result late Tuesday, a senior administration official said.
+At least nine White House employees have now tested positive for the virus, including senior adviser Stephen Miller, who got his result late Tuesday, a senior administration official said.
 Trump’s aides, allies and advisers find themselves grappling with how to implement more safety measures and precautions without displeasing their boss, who continues to say — as he did in a tweet Monday — “Don’t be afraid of Covid.
 Don’t let it dominate your life.”

 In a video he recorded maskless from the White House south balcony Monday night, the president also falsely claimed that perhaps he was “immune” to the virus, said he felt “better than 20 years ago” and urged the public to “get out there.”